-Unlike most of us, K M Nanaiah and his friends start their weekends and holidays a little early.
+Unlike most of us, KM Nanaiah and his friends start their weekends and holidays a little early.
 In his cycling gear, Nanaiah cuts through the fresh morning wind as he passes by the breathtaking Mumbai coastline, which is otherwise busy, at a speed of 25 km per hour.
 He rides a SCOTT Speedster 50, known for its aerodynamic handle bar, which is specially built for roads.

-Nanaiah’s wife Priya too is an active cyclist.
-Together along with the group, they have explored many routes to their favourite locations within the city such as Chandni Chowk and Qutab Minar.
+Nanaiah’s wife Priya, too, is an active cyclist.
+Together, along with the group, they have explored many routes to their favourite locations within the city such as Chandni Chowk and Qutab Minar.

 Some of his fondest memories of travelling abroad involve cycling and exploring an unknown city.
-He often recalls the trips to his favourite destinations — Budapest, Vienna and Prague — where he went pedaling through the city, pausing and admiring its old architecture, culture and beauty.
+He often recalls the trips to his favourite destinations — Budapest, Vienna and Prague — where he went pedalling through the city, pausing and admiring its old architecture, culture and beauty.
 Vienna with its dedicated cycle lanes, Nanaiah says, is the best place in the world to ride through.
-But he still cherishes cycling trips along with his wife within Delhi.
+But, he still cherishes cycling trips along with his wife within Delhi.

+As a kid, learning to cycle was done as a matter of course.
+Nanaiah had always been an sportsperson.
+He represented Mangalore University in national-level hockey tournaments during his college days.
 Today, cycling is more than a great form of exercise for him.
 It is an activity that helps him concentrate and unwind.
-He prefers to keep silent during these rides, with eyes focused on the road and heart pumping.
+He prefers to keep silent during the rides, with eyes focused on the road and heart pumping.

 He says, “In Mumbai, we start cycling at 5.30 am in the morning.
-From Worli Sea Face we go all the way to Marine Drive, sometimes Nariman Point, passing by Haji Ali Dargah and Pedder Road.
+From Worli Sea Face, we go all the way to Marine Drive, sometimes Nariman Point, passing by Haji Ali Dargah and Pedder Road.
 The coast is calm and serene in the morning.”
 Nanaiah and his friends in Mumbai are looking forward to joining a formal cycling group, soon.

-He believes maintaining a fit body is essential for a healthy work and life balance, and any activity such as cycling with group has a lot to teach even about an approach to work.
+He believes maintaining a fit body is essential for a healthy work-life balance, and an activity such as cycling has a lot to teach about approaching professional work as well.
 “One big lesson I learnt is that covering the distance is not just about you.
-Your team keeps everyone together and you going towards your goals.
+Your team keeps everyone together and you keep going towards your goals.
 At the end, it’s all about focusing on the road and staying stable,” he says.